 Hammocks in and of themselves make people happy, but when those hammocks are brought to you by a company that’s mission is to break the cycle of poverty, one hand-woven hammock at a time, they become irresistible.
 So, too, does the company.

-Every block of text on Yellow Leaf’s About Us page hits all the feels and makes you want to shell out a good portion of your paycheck to, as the brand so eloquently puts it, “Do good while relaxing.”
+Every block of text on Yellow Leaf’s About Us page content hits all the feels and makes you want to shell out a good portion of your paycheck to, as the brand so eloquently puts it, “Do good while relaxing.”
 To complement the thoughtful website content creation, the page uses video to take you on a tour of the hills of Northern Thailand, photography to teach you more about the people behind the hammocks and imagery to inspire new ways in which you can use your own hammock to escape.
 The page incorporates each new element seamlessly and in positive and inspiring ways.

 Talk about a brand that believes in being one with its community.
 Tumblr’s About Us page is not only unpretentious but also seamlessly integrated into the platform itself.

-A mere three paragraphs, the copy on the page is short and sweet, but it clearly conveys what the platform is all about.
+A mere three paragraphs, the copy on the About Us page is short and sweet, but it clearly conveys what the platform is all about.
 Come, create, explore and connect, the site says.
 And, the profile assures you, if lurking is more your speed, feel free to hang around — it’s no big deal.

-In addition to featuring a conversational, down-to-earth tone, the page boasts a hero banner that transitions between several attention-grabbing images from users across the platform.
+In addition to featuring a conversational, down-to-earth tone, the page content boasts a hero banner that transitions between several attention-grabbing images from users across the platform.
 It also gives credit to those users and makes each image shareable and heart-able, indicating that it believes Tumblr isn’t about the company itself, but rather the users.

 If you’ve never actually visited Facebook’s corporate website, you’re not alone.
 Consider hopping off the social platform and over to about.fb.com — a whole website dedicated to discussing the brand’s mission, vision, values and people.
-Talk about going above and beyond with your About Us section.
+Talk about going above and beyond with your About Us content.